PistonDevelopers/Piston-Tutorials/sudoku/chp-06.md

 # Sudoku tutorial
 by Sven Nilsen, 2017
+updated by Brent Westbrook, 2022

 ## Chapter 6

 Now we will render the numbers.
-We need two new methods on the `Gameboard` struct:
+We need two new methods on the `Gameboard`
+struct:

 ```rust
   /// Gets the character at cell location.